mloetta/Atoms-Info/Privacy Policy.md

 ### Security:

-We take reasonable measures to protect the information we collect from unauthorized access, alteration, disclosure, or destruction.
+We implement reasonable measures to protect the information we collect from unauthorized access, alteration, disclosure, or destruction.

 ### Children's Privacy:

-Atoms is not intended for use by children under the age of 13. (as this also breaks Discords ToS)
+Atoms is not intended for use by individuals under the age of 13, as this would contravene Discord's Terms of Service.

 ### Changes to This Privacy Policy:

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update our Privacy Policy periodically.
+Any alterations will be communicated by posting the revised Privacy Policy on this page.

 ### Contact Us:

-If you have any questions about this Privacy Policy, please contact me on discord, my username is "mloetta"
+If you have any questions about this Privacy Policy, please contact us on Discord.
+You can find us with the username "mloetta".

 By using Atoms, you agree to the collection and use of information in accordance with this Privacy Policy.